Subaru-PFS/doc/services/services.rst

 * `PFS LDAP account manipulator <https://pfs.ipmu.jp/ldap-manip/>`_

-  * You can edit your account information from this system, such as password, your real name, institution, and photo.
   * `List of existing accounts <https://pfs.ipmu.jp/ldap-manip/view_all.cgi>`_
   * `photo directory <https://pfs.ipmu.jp/ldap-manip/view_allphoto.cgi>`_
+  * Also note, you can edit your account information from this system, such as password, your real name, institution, and photo.

 * Content sharing services